tonesfrantz/tic-tac-toe-knee/README.md

 -   End game once winner is reached - managed to complete that the game wins.
 Now need to make sure only one player per tile: - git commit " three in a rowComplete";

 -   Reset game.
+    -the reset complete.
+Need to have delay on completeing it, so we can see the final tile color.

+        -Also; need to figure out the diagonal top left to bottom right.

 4. Look at Bonus material